 In the previous chapter, Paul not only reminds us that everything is from God, Who graciously reconciled us to Himself through Christ, but that we have been given the 'ministry of reconciliation'.
 As the Body of Christ, we are His representatives on earth.
 We are to be 'ministers of reconciliation', in a world that is lost in trespasses and sins.

-Although they were born-again believers, they were weak in the faith and being influenced by unbelieving pagans, to revert to certain idolatrous practices from which they had been delivered.
-They had also become so resistant to Paul and his message, that he found it necessary to appeal to them to be reconciled with him. - to be reconciled to Paul.
+Although they were born-again believers, they were weak in the faith and being influenced by unbelieving pagans to revert to certain idolatrous practices from which they had been delivered.
+They had also become so resistant to Paul and his message, that he found it necessary to appeal to them to be reconciled with him.
 He wanted them to fulfil God's plan for them and not to become unproductive in their Christian lives.